yamalight/generator-powder/README.md

 ...
 ```

-To run your application, just type `gulp` (you need to have gulp installed globally, if not use gulp from node_modules with `./node_modules/.bin/gulp`).
+To run your application, just type `gulp` (you need to have gulp installed globally with `npm -g gulp`, if not use gulp from node_modules with `./node_modules/.bin/gulp`).

 ```shell
 $ gulp